A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Time-Space Trade-Offs

+For an edge $e$ of $P$, the \emph{$0s$-segment} of $e$ is the subsegment of $e$ that lies between $r_0$ and $r_s$.
+If a $0s$-segment does not contain an endpoint of a window, then it is either completely $k$-visible or completely not $k$-visible.
+Thus, we can walk along $\partial P$ and, simultaneously, along the window endpoints in $W$.
+For each edge $e$ of $P$, we can check if the endpoints of the $0s$-segment of $e$ are $k$-visible or not.
+We can do this in $O(1)$ time using $E$.
+With the help of the parallel traversal of $W$, we can also check if there is a window endpoint on $e$.
+This takes $O(|w_e|)$ time, where $|w_e|$ is the number of window endpoints on $e$.
+With this information, we can report the $k$-visible subsegments of the $0s$-segment of $e$.
+Since there are $O(n)$ window endpoints by Observation~\ref{obs:complexity}, and since we check each window endpoint once, it follows that we need $O(n)$ time to report the $k$-visible part of $\partial P$ between $r_0$ and $r_s$.

-After processing all the vertices of the first batch, we apply Lemma~\ref{s-smallest} to find the next batch of $s$ vertices with smallest angle, and we sort them in workspace memory.
-The last updated $T$ is not usable anymore, because it does not necessarily contain any right or left neighbours of $e_{s}(k+1)$.
-Applying Lemma~\ref{s-smallest} as before, we find the two batches of $2s$ adjacent intersecting edges to the right and to the left of $e_{s}(k+1)$ on $qv_{s}$ and we insert them into $T$.
-Then similarly for each $s<i\leq{2s}$ we find $e_i(k+1)$ and its corresponding window and we update $T$; see Algorithm~\ref{pseudocode2}.
-In overall, finding a batch of $s$ vertices, processing them and reporting the windows takes $O(n+s\log s)$ time; moreover, in the first batch we also run the $k$-selection algorithm.
-We repeat this procedure until all the vertices are processed, which is $O(n/s)$ iterations.
-Thus, the running time of the algorithm is $O(n/s(n+s\log{s})+\textit{k-selection})$.
-Since the running time of $k$-selection is dominated, Theorem~\ref{memory-constrained} is follows:
+After processing $v_0, \dots, v_s$, we apply Lemma~\ref{lem:s-smallest} to find the next batch of $s$ vertices following $v_s$ in angular order.
+We sort them in $O(s\log s)$ time, using $O(s)$ words of workspace.
+The search tree $T$ for the previous batch is not useful anymore, because it does not necessarily contain any right or left neighbor of $e_{s}(k+1)$ on $r_s$.
+Applying Lemma~\ref{lem:s-smallest} four times as before, we find the at most $4s + 1$ intersecting edges with ranks in $\{k - 2s + 1, \dots, k + 2s + 1\}$ on $r_s$, and we insert them into $T$.
+Then, as before, for each $s < i \leq 2s $, we find $e_i(k+1)$ and its corresponding window while maintaining $T$, $W$, and $E$.
+After that, we report the $k$-visible part of $\partial P$ between $r_s$ and $r_{2s}$, where $r_{2s}$ is the ray for the last vertex in the batch, in sorted order.
+If $n$ is not divisible by $s$, the last batch wraps around, taking the indices modulo $n$, but we report only the part of $\partial V_k(P,q)$ before $r_n = r_0$; see Algorithm~\ref{pseudocode2}.